-The Arizona Diamondbacks (tel.
-888/777-4664 or 602/462-6500; www.diamondbacks.com) have a devoted fan base and regularly pack downtown Phoenix’s impressive Chase Field.
-The ballpark’s retractable roof allows for comfortable play during the blistering summers and makes this one of only a few enclosed baseball stadiums with natural grass.
-Tickets to ballgames are available through the Chase Field ticket office and cost between $8 and $150.
-The best seats are in sections J and Q. If you'd like to get a behind-the-scenes look at Chase Field, you can take a guided tour.
-Tours cost $7 for adults, $5 for seniors and children ages 7 to 12, and $3 for children ages 4 to 6.
+Baseball—The Arizona Diamondbacks (www.diamondbacks.com; tel.
+888/777-4664 or 602/462-6500) have a devoted fan base and regularly pack downtown Phoenix’s impressive Chase Field, opened in 1998.
+The ballpark’s retractable roof allows for comfortable play during the blistering summers; it’s one of only a few enclosed baseball stadiums with natural grass.
+Tickets are sold through Ticketmaster, MLB.com, and the Chase Field box office.
+For some games you can get in for as little as $15; top tickets can be $175-plus.
+There are three guided tours a day, the last one starting at 12:30pm.
+Tours cost $7 for adults, $5 for seniors, and $3 for kids 4 to 6.

-The Arizona Cardinals (tel.
-800/999-1402 or 602/379-0102; www.azcardinals.com) play at the state-of-the-art University of Phoenix Stadium in the west Valley city of Glendale.
-This stadium has a retractable roof made of translucent fabric that lets lots of light in when the roof is closed.
-However, the stadium's most distinctive feature is its movable playing field, which is rolled out into the sun outside the stadium until a game is scheduled.
-This 2-acre, grass-covered tray is the first of its kind in North America.
-Ticket prices range from $50 to $445, and single-game tickets for the entire season go on sale in late July.
-Tickets can be purchased through Ticketmaster (tel.
-866/448-7849 or 800/745-3000; www.ticketmaster.com).
+Football—The Arizona Cardinals (www.azcardinals.com; tel.
+800/999-1402 or 602/379-0102) play at the 65,000-seat state-of-the-art University of Phoenix Stadium in the west Valley city of Glendale.
+This stadium has a retractable roof made of translucent fabric—and a movable 2-acre playing field, which is rolled out into the sun outside the stadium during rock concerts and other uses.
+Ticket prices range from $50 to $445; single-game tickets for the entire season go on sale in late July.

-It's not surprising that, with more than 200 golf courses and ideal golfing weather throughout the fall, winter, and spring, the Valley of the Sun hosts some major golf tournaments.
-Late January’s Waste Management Phoenix Open Golf Tournament (tel.
-602/870-0163; www.wastemanagementphoenixopen.com) is by far the biggest.
+Golf Tournaments—Late January’s Waste Management Phoenix Open Golf Tournament (www.wastemanagementphoenixopen.com; tel.
+602/870-0163) is the golf event of the year.
 Held at the Tournament Players Club (TPC) of Scottsdale, it attracts more spectators than any other golf tournament in the world (usually more than 500,000 each year).
 The 18th hole has standing room for 40,000.
 Tickets start at $25.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.